sureshvenkatesan/railsgoat/README.md

 bundle config set path 'vendor/bundle' bundle config set without 'development test'
 ```
-2: Install Dependencies with the  Bundler but it will exit in the first depenency that curation blocks:
+2: Install Dependencies with the  Bundler but it will exit in the first dependency that Curation blocks:
 ```
 bundle install --retry=1
 ```